krobbi/clac/README.md

 * Void is not printed when it is returned from a top-level expression.

 ## Variables
-Variables can be declared or assigned with the `=` operator:
+Variables can be defined or assigned with the `=` operator:
 ```
 clac> x = 5, x * x, x = 2 * x
 25